openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 **feat vs fix**: some user-visible changes to features could be classified as "feat" or "fix".
 Choose "feat" if the change adds to the set of features.
 Choose "fix" if the change affects how a feature behaves.
 Yes, this is still subjective.

-**squash vs temp or fix**: commits that are intended to be squashed before merge should use the "squash" prefix.
-Although "temp" or "fix" may feel appropriate, they are not meant to be used in this way and convey something meaningful after a PR merges, where "squash" commits are not intended to be merged.
+**squash vs temp or fix**: use "squash" when the *commit* is temporary, and you intend to squash the commit into a larger commit with a different semantic label.
+Use "temp" when the *change* is temporary, but you intend to merge the commit.
+Again, use "squash" over "fix" when the *commit* is temporary and is not intended to be merged.

 **Breaking changes to features**: changing how a feature works is not a breaking change.
 For example, users are sent to a new experience instead of the old experience.
 This is not a breaking change.
 It should get a "feat" label, but not a "feat!" label.